Code-Institute-Submissions/ms1virtualireland/readme.md

 ### Acknowledgements

-1. My mentor Adegbenge Adaye for his support and input.
+1. My mentor Adegbenga Adeye for his support and input.

 2. My peers on slack for their generosity in sharing their knowledge and experience.